peizhaoli05/peizhaoli05.github.io/_pages/about.md

 My name is Peizhao Li (李沛钊).
 I am a second-year Ph.D. student with the Michtom School of Computer Science at Brandeis University, advised by [Prof. Hongfu Liu](http://hongfuliu.com/).
 My research focuses on ethics in AI, algorithmic fairness, and the investigation/correction of potential bias in machine learning algorithms.

-Before getting to Brandeis, I obtained my bachelor's degree from Beihang University in 2019, where I worked on computer vision and deep learning advised by Prof. Xiantong Zhen.
+Before getting to Brandeis, I obtained my bachelor's degree from Beihang University in 2019, where I worked on computer vision and deep learning advising by Prof. Xiantong Zhen.

 I have spent time as a research intern with [Dr. Xuchao Zhang](https://xuczhang.github.io/) at NEC Labs America, and with [Dr. Jiuxiang Gu](https://gujiuxiang.com/) at Adobe Research.
 During my internships, I worked on various applied machine learning projects including automatic code editing and document analysis.